-By selecting option 10 (Name Search on All Business Entities) and entering the name you want to use in the search form, you’ll be able to see if there’s another business already using the name that you want.
+By entering the name you want to use in the search form, you’ll be able to see if there’s another business already using the name that you want.
 You can’t use a name, by the way, that’s the same or deceptively similar to another existing LLC’s name.

 2. Download the Articles of Organization form from the Virginia Corporation Commission’s web site, then print this form

 The URL, or web page address, for this form is as shown below.

 If you are a professional who wishes to create an LLC you must file for a professional limited liability company (PLLC.)
 A PLLC is required if you are any of the following: pharmacist, optometrist, physical therapist, physical therapy assistant, veterinarian, surgeon, dentist, architect, engineers, land surveyor, certified landscape architect, certified interior designers, public accountant, certified public accountant, attorney at law, insurance consultant, audiologist, speech pathologist, or clinical nurse specialist.
 The Articles of Organization for a Domestic Professional Limited Liability Company is located at:

 With the exception of one additional step (listed below under Step 4), these forms are identical.

 3. Identify the name you want to use for your new LLC

 After you download and print the LLC application form, you’re ready to fill the form out.

 Enter your business or investment name into top box labeled, “Name of Limited-Liability Company.”
 The name must include the words “limited company,” “limited liability company,” or the abbreviation “LC,” “L.C.,” “LLC,” or L.L.C.”

 For example, all of the following names should be acceptable: